-• The Project will follow vessel strike avoidance measures outlined previously in the Vessel Strike Avoidance Policy section (Section 3.9)
+o Sunrise Wind will follow vessel strike avoidance measures outlined previously in the Vessel Strike Avoidance Policy section (Section 3.9 and Appendix 6).

-- All data recording will be conducted using Mysticetus or similar software. - Operations, monitoring conditions, observation effort, all marine mammal detections, and any mitigation actions will be recorded as well as any other reporting requirements prescribed by NMFS. - Members of the monitoring team must consult NMFS' NARW reporting systems for the presence of NARWs in the Project Area. - Mysticetus will alert PSOs of any new sightings posted to the Mysticetus map.
+- o All data recording will be conducted using Mysticetus or similar software (Section 3.6). - Operations, monitoring conditions, observation effort, all marine mammal detections, any mitigation actions will be recorded, as well as any other reporting requirements prescribed by NMFS (Section 3.6). - o Members of the monitoring team must consult NMFS' NARW reporting systems for the presence of NARWs in the Project Area (Section 3.6). - Mysticetus will alert PSOs of any new sightings posted to the Mysticetus map.
 In addition, Mysticetus maintains "watch dogs" which will ensure the electronic link to NMFS-SAS and other 3rd party sources remains active.

-7.3 Impact Pile Driving Reporting
+7.3 Foundation Impact Pile Driving Reporting

-• Revolution Wind will follow reporting measures as described in Section 3.7 and Attachment 8.
+Sunrise Wind will follow reporting measures as described in Section 3.7 and Attachment 8.

-7.3.1 DMAs
+7.3.1 DMAs and Slow Zones

-• DMAs will be reported across all Project vessels.
+o DMAs will be reported across all Project vessels.

-• The Project will follow reporting measures as described in Section 3.7 and Attachment 8.
+Sunrise Wind will follow reporting measures as described in Section 3.7 and Attachment 8.

-7.4 Noise Attenuation for Impact Pile Driving
+7.4 Noise Attenuation for Foundation Impact Pile Driving

-• The Project will use a NAS for all piling events and is committed to achieving the modeled ranges associated with 10 dB of noise attenuation (See ITA Application Section 6.3.2).
+Sunrise Wind will use a NAS for all piling events and is committed to achieving the modeled ranges associated with 10 dB of noise attenuation or smaller ranges (See ITA Application Section 6.3.2).

-7.5 Sound Measurements during Impact Pile Driving
+7.5 Sound Field Verification Measurements during Foundation Impact Pile Driving